 Years ago, while sitting in a cinema and waiting for the movie to begin, the trailer of another movie began playing on the big screen.
 The visuals were spectacular, the characters seemed so interesting, the colours and sounds beaconed.
-I was spellbound and knew then that I had to watch the movie.
+I was spellbound and just knew that I had to watch the movie.

 That movie was The Grand Budapest Hotel directed by Wes Anderson.